jupyter-book/jupyter-book/content/guide/02_setup.md

 This section helps you set each of these up

 0. **Install the Anaconda distribution of Python**.
-This is needed to install the dependencies in `environment.yml`.
+This is useful to install the dependencies in `requirements.txt`.
 It's not *strictly* necessary, so if you know what you're doing feel free to skip this step.
 1. **Install the proper dependencies**.
-You can do this by installing the Anaconda environment specified in `environment.yml`:
+You can do this by using `pip` to install the packages needed to build the book:

-       conda env create -f environment.yml

-2. **Activate the environment** before building your site.

-       conda activate textbook
+       pip install build-requirements.txt

+   You should use the file `requirements.txt` to specify the environment needed to run the notebooks in the book.

-3. (optionally) **Install Ruby and the Jekyll plugin.**
+2. (optionally) **Install Ruby and the Jekyll plugin.**

    If you want to build and preview the site locally, you'll need Ruby and Jekyll.
    [See the Jekyll docs](https://jekyllrb.com/docs/installation/) for information on this.